 Many parents wonder how best to support their children with learning maths at home.
-Here are some simple ideas and games you can play with your child from maths teachers, Dennis and Margi Brown.
+Here are some simple ideas and games you can play with your child from maths teachers and the creators of the tacklingtables times tables card game, Dennis and Margi Brown.
 Looking for other ways to support your child with learning maths at home?
 Download our free maths activity sheets here.

 Fun maths learning ideas